The activities of CiS are overseen by the CiS committee, which is drawn from the membership and meets three or more times during the year.

 Diana is based in Oxford and in addition to her role as CiS General Secretary also coordinates the Oxford Local Group.
 She studied Biochemistry at Otago University (New Zealand) and obtained a DPhil in Protein Chemistry from Oxford.
 Following post-docs in Molecular and Cell Biology in both London and Oxford, she was a scientific advisor for a small biotech company for a number of years.

-Emily studied Biological Sciences at Jesus College, Oxford, and then went on to obtain an MSc in Species Identification and Survey Skills from the University of Reading.
+Emily studied Biological Sciences at Jesus College, Oxford, and then went on to obtain an MSc in Species Identification and Survey Skills from the University of Reading, as training in environmental consultancy.
 She is particularly interested in biodiversity, conservational ethics and animal behaviour.
 In her spare hours not being a Development Officer, she is involved on the student team at her church, and occasionally plays in a ceilidh band.

 Emily is based in Oxford, and can be contacted at firstname.lastname@example.org